Medications and Drugs

 You should not use this medication if you are allergic to dalteparin, heparin, or pork products, or if you have active bleeding, or a low level of platelets in your blood after testing positive for a certain antibody while using dalteparin.

-If you need anesthesia for a medical procedure or surgery, tell the doctor ahead of time that you are using dalteparin.
-You may need to stop using the medicine for a short time.
+Tell any doctor who treats you that you are using dalteparin.
+If you need anesthesia for a medical procedure or surgery, you may need to stop using the medicine for a short time.

 Dalteparin may cause you to bleed more easily, especially if you have: a bleeding disorder, hemorrhagic stroke, an infection in the lining of your heart, uncontrolled high blood pressure, stomach or intestinal bleeding or ulcer, or if you have had recent brain, spine, or eye surgery.